Fiber product homotopy method for multiparameter eigenvalue problems

 \section{Abstract}

 We develop a new homotopy method for solving multiparameter eigenvalue problems (MEPs) called the fiber product homotopy method.
-It requires deformation of exponentially fewer equations compared to existing homotopy methods for MEPs.
+For a $k$-parameter eigenvalue problem with matrices of sizes $n_1,\dots ,n_k = O(n)$, fiber product homotopy method requires deformation of $O(1)$ linear equations, while existing homotopy methods for MEPs require $O(n)$ nonlinear equations.
 We show that the fiber product homotopy method theoretically finds all eigenpairs of an MEP with probability one.
-It is especially well-suited for singular MEPs, a weakness of all other existing methods, as the fiber product homotopy method is provably convergent with probability one for singular problems as well, a fact borne out by numerical experiments.
-More generally, our numerical experiments indicate that the fiber product homotopy method significantly outperforms the standard Delta method in terms of accuracy, with consistent backward errors on the order of $10^{-16}$ without any use of extended precision.
+It is especially well-suited for dimension-deficient singular MEPs, a weakness of all other existing methods, as the fiber product homotopy method is provably convergent with probability one for such problems as well, a fact borne out by numerical experiments.
+More generally, our numerical experiments indicate that the fiber product homotopy method significantly outperforms the standard Delta method in terms of accuracy, with consistent backward errors on the order of $10^{-16}$, even for dimension-deficient singular problems, and without any use of extended precision.
 In terms of speed, it significantly outperforms previous homotopy-based methods on all problems and outperforms the Delta method on larger problems, and is also highly parallelizable.
 We show that the \emph{fiber product MEP} that we solve in the fiber product homotopy method, although mathematically equivalent to a standard MEP, is typically a much better conditioned problem.